Project: Determination of polymeric sealing principles for end user high reliability.

 Nikas, G. K. Elastohydrodynamics and mechanics of rectangular elastomeric seals for reciprocating piston rods.
 ASME Journal of Tribology, 2003, 125(1), 60-69.

-Rana, A., Sayles, R., Nikas, G., and Jalisi, I. An experimental technique for investigating the sealing principles of reciprocating elastomeric seals for use in linear hydraulic actuator assemblies.
-In: Proceedings of the 2nd World Tribology Congress, 3-7 September 2001, Vienna, Austria (the proceedings are on Compact Disc).
+Rana, A., Sayles, R., Nikas, G., Jalisi, I. An experimental technique for investigating the sealing principles of reciprocating elastomeric seals for use in linear hydraulic actuator assemblies.
+Proceedings (on CD-ROM) of the 2nd World Tribology Congress, 3-7 September 2001, Vienna, Austria.

 Homepage of Dr Nikas